 Regardless of what one thinks of observations of this kind, their profoundness and permanence allow for the claim that the substances which give rise to them are at least in some way a better means of escape than many of those listed above.
 Could such keen understanding, such acuity, come from mindless play or procrastination?
 Of course, not everybody has the ability of a Watts or a Huxley to articulate their visions, but this does not alter the fact, expressed by the latter, that ‘the untalented visionary may perceive an inner reality no less tremendous, beautiful and significant’ than that perceived by the talented.

 Escapism in the form of the drug experience, then, can be gloriously stimulating.
 It can drip with gravity and beauty.
 It can be absolutely earth-shattering.
 As such, it penetrates sobriety.
-People are changed by it: they can gain in humility; their friendships are often deepened; their creative impulses are often stoked.
-Surely only art can rival it.
+People are changed by it: they can gain in humility; their friendships are often deepened; their creative impulses are often fanned.
+Surely only art can rival it in these regards.
 The interplay between sobriety and intoxication is therefore such as to make the word ‘escapism’, which implies mindlessness and total, inconsequential separation, ultimately unhelpful in this context.